Land and Agriculture

 Soil may deteriorate either by physical movement of soil particles from a given site or by depletion of the water-soluble elements in the soil which contribute to the nourishment of crop, plants, grasses, trees, and other economically usable vegetation.
 The physical movement generally is referred to as erosion.
 Wind, water, glacial ice, animals and tools in use may be agents of erosion.
 (Source: GEMET/GILP96)

 In other languages

-Follow up the links below to see InforMEA content related to genetic resource coming up from several external sources.
+Follow up the links below to see InforMEA content related to soil degradation coming up from several external sources.

 You can see below a list of multilateral environment agreements.
-Use the links on the right to view the content tagged with genetic resource.
+Use the links on the right to view the content tagged with soil degradation.
 This includes official treaty texts, decisions, recommendations, and other related informational documents such as publications, annuals, meetings, documents or reports.